 Hiking Trails in Summit County

 There’s a reason why Summit County hiking trails are notorious for being incredible experiences.
-They offer the perfect mix of natural beauty and are just challenging enough to give satisfy even the most adventurous individual.
-One of the best times to visit Summit County for hiking is in the autumn as the colors come to life with color and locals and visitors alike head to the mountains for “leaf peeping.”
+They offer the perfect mix of natural beauty and are just challenging enough to satisfy even the most adventurous individual.
+One of the best times to visit Summit County for hiking is in the autumn as the region comes to life with color and locals and visitors alike head to the mountains for “leaf peeping.”

 French Gulch Road to Sallie Barber Mine: A 5.6-mile trail combines wonderful views with a touch of Colorado’s history.
 This trail is relatively easy and only encompasses about 110 feet in elevation gain.
 The mine dates to 1882 and much of the original equipment is still on-site today.
 You can pass the mine and continue down the trail into a wooded area on Sallie Barber Road.